Expense claims record expenses incurred by people on behalf of the business. These can be of two types:

 Allowances based on rates rather than actual expenditures but deductible from income under local law.
 Often, allowance rates are officially established.
 They represent real costs to the business, even though explicit monetary transactions do not occur.
 Examples include: motor vehicle usage based on distance or daily meal or lodging stipends earned regardless of actual costs.

 Enable the Expense Claims tab by clicking Customize below the left navigation pane, ticking the box for Expense Claims, and clicking Update at the bottom of the list:

 Expense claims may be entered only for the following three types of Payers:

 Individuals may be of more than one type.
 For example, partners might define themselves as Expense Claim Payers to avoid complicating their capital accounts with expense claims.
 Or a business might authorize only certain employees to file expense claims, defining those employees as Expense Claim Payers and prohibiting expense claims from other employees.

 Once the person claiming the expense has been defined under one of those three types, you can create an expense claim.
 Select the Expense Claims tab and click the New Expense Claim button:

 Datewill be pre-filled with today’s date.

-Payerfrom the proper group in the dropdown list:
+Payerfrom the dropdown list: